-- 4.3 Key and iCard Policy Any unauthorized use (including possession and duplication) of College keys will result in disciplinary probation or other disciplinary action.
+4.3 Key and iCard Policy Any unauthorized use (including possession and duplication) of College keys will result in disciplinary probation or other disciplinary action.
 This action produces a breach of security in the residence halls and could result in payment for re-keying the residence hall (approximately \$900).
-If a student should lose a room key, and iCard, or a mailbox key, the student may request a new key/iCard from the Resident Director.
+If a student should lose a room key, and iCard, or a mailbox key, the student may request a new key/iCard from the Student Development Office.
 A \$25 fee will be assessed for each lost key or iCard.
-A student that checks out of the dorm and fails to return his/her unlost key(s) will be charged \$100 as this poses a greater security violation. - 4.4 Consideration of Fellow Students Rooms are usually shared with other students; the residence hall, as a whole, is a community.
+A student that checks out of the dorm and fails to return his/her unlost key(s) will be charged \$100 as this poses a greater security violation.

+4.4 Consideration of Fellow Students Rooms are usually shared with other students; the residence hall, as a whole, is a community.
 An individual must respect the rights of fellow students to privacy, the control and use of personal property, and quiet.
 Radios, stereos, televisions, and musical instruments may be played, but the volume must be kept down so as not to disturb other students.
 Quiet times are from 10:30 PM to 8:30 AM.
 No unusually loud or disruptive behavior should take place during this study/rest time.
 Work with roommates to meet the mutual needs of a harmonious lifestyle and study habits.

 Students with serious counseling issues (e.g., depression, abuse) should be considerate of fellow students who are not equipped to deal with such issues.
-Students with counseling needs should seek help from the Student Development Office, Resident Directors, or Faculty Advisor.
-Free professional counseling is available to all DCC students as well, and students may request counseling on the Dallas Christian College website.
+Students with counseling needs should seek help by going to the www.dallas.edu website or from the Chair of the Psychology Department, Student Development Office, Resident Directors, or Faculty Advisor.
+Professional counseling is a free service provided through Student Services Fees and is available to all DCC students as well, and students may request counseling on the Dallas Christian College website.

 4.5 Guests If a student hosts an overnight guest in the residence halls, he/she must notify the Resident Director.
 Guests may visit residents overnight for up to 2 nights per semester at no charge only with permission from the Resident Director.
 Any non-resident wishing to stay more than two nights in a given semester must make a reservation with the Resident Director for the Guest Room at the current Guest Room rate.
 Reservations are subject to availability.
 Approved guests may choose to stay in the student's room instead of the Guest Room for a reduced rate of half of the Guest Room rate.
 Guests must abide by the College standards of dress, residence hall hours, and personal conduct.
 Guests who are disruptive to college life may be banned from the college campus.
-Rather than quests be a negative influence on the campus, it is the goal of the campus to be a positive influence on them.
+Rather than guests be a negative influence on the campus, it is the goal of the campus to be a positive influence on them.